 Typically, claims arising from boat accidents are based on negligence.
 This means that they require proof of the elements of duty of care, breach of duty, causation, and damages.
 The plaintiff has the burden of proof and must establish their version of events by a preponderance of the evidence.
 There are many ways in which negligence may occur on a yacht, including operating the vessel at an unsafe speed, overcrowding or overloading, striking a fixed object or another watercraft, failing to obey basic navigational rules, failing to keep a proper lookout in front of the vessel (or behind the vessel while towing), boating under the influence, and distracted boating.

 Some yacht accident lawsuits may also involve other legal theories, such as product liability if a yacht’s design was defective.
+This may involve a theory of strict liability rather than negligence, which requires proving only that a defect existed and that it caused the yacht accident.
 Certain federal laws like the Jones Act, the Longshore and Harbor Workers’ Compensation Act, or the Death on the High Seas Act may also be possible avenues of recovery in some cases, especially those filed by captains, cabin stewards, navigators, helmsmen, engineers, cooks, or other injured crewmen.Consult a Knowledgeable Yacht Accident Lawyer in Miami or Elsewhere in Florida